• Disease Overview

 Diagnosis

-Affected individuals may receive a clinical diagnosis of MEN2 following a specific clinical evaluation for MEN2-associated tumors, a detailed patient and familial history and the identification of characteristic features.
-The characteristic features of MEN2A are the presence of two or more specific endocrine tumors (i.e., MTC, PHEO, and parathyroid hyperplasia or adenoma).
-Diagnostic features of MEN2B include the identification of MTC, PHEO, multiple neuromas, distinctive facial features, and a “marfanoid” habitus.
+Diagnostic features of MEN2B include the identification of MTC, PHEO, multiple neuromas, distinctive facial features and a “marfanoid” habitus.
 FMTC is diagnosed in individuals with only MTC in at least four family members without the presence of other symptoms associated with MEN2A or MEN2B.

 A variety of tests can aid in the diagnosis of MEN2.
 Such tests include those designed to detect elevated levels of certain hormones in the blood.
 Identification of elevated hormones in the blood can be an indication of specific endocrine tumors.
 For example, identification of elevated levels of calcitonin can indicate the presence of MTC, elevated levels of PTH can indicate the presence of a parathyroid tumor and elevated levels of catecholamines may indicate the presence of an active PHEO.
-A variety of imaging scans may also be performed to aid in identifying the size and specific location of tumors and help determine what surgery is needed.
+A variety of imaging scans may also be done to aid in identifying the size and specific location of tumors and help determine what surgery is needed.

 The clinical diagnosis of MEN2 can be confirmed by genetic diagnosis through molecular genetic testing identifying a missense variant of the RET gene.